hujhax/austin-improv-wiki/List of Free Fringes.md

 ** Headliners: [[Jessica Arjet]] and [[Chuy Zarate]]
 * 2/7/2013:
 ** [[Bob Olmstead|Bob]]'s 50th: One life, so many people that change it, move it, make it better and sometimes make it much worse worse.
 All heroes do not wear Tights and Capes.
 This tale will be of the unsung heroes of plain pants and simple blouses that change our lives every day.
 This show is tribute to the everyday person that performs a heroic act in our life.
 Follow our single, adult male encountering 50 as he encounters people that have affected his life.
-** Blind Date: [[Regina Soto]] and [[Madeline Chauvin]] wondered why dating is so awkward but acting ridiculous onstage comes naturally.
+** Blind Date: [[Regina Soto]] and [[Madeline Jo Chauvin]] wondered why dating is so awkward but acting ridiculous onstage comes naturally.
 So they thought....what if they had blind dates onstage?
 So with the help of "man-wrangler" [[Sandra Ybarra]], and the support of the improv community, Regina and Madeline harassed their friends to find them blind dates.
 They won't see the dates until they get on the stage, and won't know anything about them.
 Of course, there's always the chance that nobody will show up...which means Regina and Madeline will have to, well, improvise.
 ** Headliners: In [[Our Prime]]
 * 2/28/2013:
 ** Teach a Man to Fischer: An opening set to cleanse the pallet.
 Nothing too shocking about this show, just friends who haven't gotten to improvise together in a while. starring: [[Terrill Fischer]], [[Roy Janik]], [[Peter Rogers]]